LaunchCodeEducation/linux/content/git/walkthrough/merging/git-merge/index.md

 ![git-clone](pictures/git-clone.png?classes=border)

-run the command `git clone https://github.com/[your-github-username]/py-demo-web-logs-continued` in your preferred directory.
+Run the command: `git clone https://github.com/[your-github-username]/py-demo-web-logs-continued` in the directory you cloned your repository.

-## `git merge` command
+## `git merge`

 The `git merge` joins two or more development histories together.
-When you perform a merge you are merging the target branch into the branch you are currently on.
-The command would be as follows:
+When you perform a merge you are **merging the target branch into the currently checked out branch**.

+The command to merge the target-branch into the currently checked out branch would be:

 `git merge [target-branch]`.